-- 2.4 HM Treasury uses Forecast Outturn data for three main purposes: - Monitoring the overall fiscal position and calculating the fiscal aggregates to inform fiscal policy;

-- Reporting the state of the public finances to the public and other wider users; and - Monitoring individual departments budgeting positions as part of the Treasury's oversight of public spending.
+- 2.4 HM Treasury uses Forecast Outturn data for three main purposes: - Monitoring the overall fiscal position and calculating the fiscal aggregates to inform fiscal policy; - Reporting the state of the public finances to the public and other wider users; and - Monitoring individual departments budgeting positions as part of the Treasury's oversight of public spending.

-The potential also exists for this to be used by the Office for Budget Responsibility to monitor performance against the welfare cap.
+The potential also exists for this to be used by the Office for Budget Responsibility to monitor performance against the welfare cap

-- 2.5 At the June 2010 Budget the UK Government set out a new framework for fiscal policy primarily aimed at bringing the public finances to a sustainable position.
-At the centre of this was the creation of the Office for Budget Responsibility (OBR), an independent body, tasked with forecasting the UK's economic policy and fiscal position.
-The OBR bases its fiscal forecasts on departmental spending plans and any announced new policies, the latest year's forecast is also informed by Forecast Outturn data. - 2.6 The in-year fiscal position is monitored via the monthly Public Sector Finances Statistical Bulletin (released on 15th working day of the month) jointly produced by HM Treasury and ONS.
-Forecast Outturn data loaded onto OSCAR will be used to produce the aggregate public sector position. - 2.7 Departmental Forecast Outturn data feeds into various government publications used to monitor the fiscal/economic position and set UK Government policy: - Monthly Public Sector Finances Bulletin (ONS/ HM Treasury) mentioned above; - Quarterly National Accounts (ONS); - Quarterly GDP estimates (ONS); and - Biannual economic and fiscal forecasts (OBR). - 2.8 Analysis of the information provided is carried out at different levels in the data hierarchy, e.g. economic categories of spend such as pay, procurement etc or by segment.
+- 2.5 The in-year fiscal position is monitored via the monthly Public Sector Finances Statistical Bulletin (released on 15th working day of the month) jointly produced by HM Treasury and ONS.
+Forecast Outturn data loaded onto OSCAR will be used to produce the aggregate public sector position. - 2.6 Departmental Forecast Outturn data feeds into various government publications used to monitor the fiscal/economic position and set UK Government policy: - Monthly Public Sector Finances Bulletin (ONS/ HM Treasury) mentioned above; - Quarterly National Accounts (ONS); - Quarterly GDP estimates (ONS); and - Biannual economic and fiscal forecasts (OBR). - 2.7 Analysis of the information provided is carried out at different levels in the data hierarchy, e.g. economic categories of spend such as pay, procurement etc or by segment.